yevster/spdxtra/README.md

 Slack channel: [#spdxtra](https://spdxtra.slack.com/archives/spdxtra)

+##What is SPDX?

+SPDX is a standard, championed by The Linux Foundation, for describing the contents and, most importantly, licensing information for software products.

+SPDX uses [Linked Data](https://en.wikipedia.org/wiki/Linked_data) to document the a software supply chain.
+An SPDX document typically describes one or more software "packages", which may or may not contain files or reference other packages through various types of relationships.
+Because all documents, files, and packages are represented with URIs, it is easy to use SPDX to describe relationships among packages and files from across the web.

 ##Project Description

-SPDX is a standard, championed by The Linux Foundation, for describing the contents and, most importantly, licensing information for software products.

 SpdXtra is a Java API for building and analyzing SPDX for large codebases.
 Unlike SPDXtools, the document model is not built or kept in memory.

-At present, the API is sufficient to create minimal SPDX 2.1 documents, but is far from feature complete.
-For example(s) of what is currently possible with the API, a demo/tutorial is available [here](https://bitbucket.org/yevster/spdxtraxample).
+At present, the API is sufficient to create minimal SPDX 2.1 and 2.0 documents, but it is not yet feature-complete.
+Examples of some of SpdXtra's possibilities may be found [here](https://bitbucket.org/yevster/spdxtraxample).

 In addition, the command line tool can be used to convert SPDX from RDF form to JSON-LD - if that's your desire.
-Once the minimal document, package, and file properties mandated by the SPDX 2.0 specification are implemented, the first release will be made.

 ##So how does it work?